Dasharo/open-source-firmware-validation/docs/novacustom.md

   station make sure that the appliances are connected to the docking station and not directly to the device and the other way around.
 Otherwise false positives will be generated.
+* Make sure to connect the laptop using an ethernet cable, not via WiFi.
+  Some Operating Systems use MAC randomization on ,or similar mechanisms, on wireless interfaces, which is not being handled right now.
+This might lead to losing connection when rebooting to another OS, as the DUT IP address is configured as constant in platform configs.